NathanNux/websiteportfolio/README.md

 Be aware of GSAP scrollTrigger, look into this project, useLayoutEffect will not work otherwise - so be aware of this issue on page router

+// WIP: Optimise all of the videos, using HEVC format and lov framerrate with lower res.
+720p should do on smaller components, 2K might be a lot to load

+Use Video Tags Wisely: For self-hosted videos, use the <video> tag with attributes like preload="none" or preload="metadata" to control how much of the video is preloaded.